 Support

-Seek professional help for a mental health issue if required
+It is important to seek professional help for a mental health issue if you want or feel like you need to.

-If COVID-19 is making you feel overwhelmed, particularly if you have experienced mental health issues before, it’s important to talk to people you trust about how you are feeling even if you are in self-isolation.
-You can still talk to your family and friends via social media or on the phone.
-It is okay to seek professional support if you need to.
+If COVID-19 is making you feel overwhelmed, it’s important to talk to people you trust about how you are feeling.
+If you can’t see people in person, you can still talk to your family and friends via social media or on the phone.
+It is also okay to seek professional support if you need to.

 Support Lines